jrmuizel/rr-dataflow/README.md

-Debugging reftest with RR
+Debugging reftests with RR

 When debugging reftests it's common to want to trace back the contents of pixel to see where they came from.
-This week I wrote a tool to help with this.
+This week I wrote a tool called rr-dataflow to help with this.

+What follows is a log of a rr session where I use this tool to trace back the contents of a pixel to the code responsible for it being set.
+In this case I'm using the softpipe mesa driver which is a simple software implementation of OpenGL.
+This means that I can trace through the entire graphics pipeline as needed.

 ```
 Breakpoint 1, mozilla::WebGLContext::ReadPixels (this=0x7fc064bc7000, x=0, y=0, width=64, height=64, format=6408,
     type=5121, pixels=..., rv=...) at /home/jrmuizel/src/gecko/dom/canvas/WebGLContextGL.cpp:1411